fstltna/HotlineManagement/README.md

 You also need to have my Hotline Startup Script and Backup Script installed.

-I then suggest you add this directory (HotlineManagement) into your path, so that you can just run "git pull" to upgrade to the latest version aamc as updates come out.
+I then suggest you add this directory (HotlineManagement) into your path so you can just run "hmc" from the command line.
+You can run "git pull" to upgrade to the latest version hmc as updates come out.